- Activity Level: moderate

 - Watchdog: very alert

-Akita Mix Breed Profile
+Akita Mix Dog Breed Information

 The Akita Mix is a cross between an Akita and another dog breed.
 It’s important to talk to the breeder about the other parent breed in the cross and ask questions so you have an idea of what to expect in an Akita Mix puppy.
 They could take on traits from just one parent or any combination of traits from both of them.